MobileProto16/Mobile-Proto-16/lesson7/README.md

 You can also request your data come back in JSON form (which is basically just nested dictionaries and lists, if you are familiar with Python).
 Volley provides two classes: `JsonObjectRequest` and `JsonArrayRequest` to request objects and arrays ([docs](https://developer.android.com/training/volley/request.html)).
 These objects are also a lot easier to parse than a String.

-Additionally, you can parse Strings into JSONs manually on your own using Google's `JSON.simple` library.
-Just add ` compile group: 'com.googlecode.json-simple', name: 'json-simple', version: '1.1' ` to your gradle `dependencies`.
+You can also just parse the `String` into a `JSON` on your own.
+That's what we will do in this lesson.
 Let's say your `response` looked something like this:

 ```
 {